Home

 •Trafficking victims often lack inalienable civil rights including federally protected right to education and fair housing with U.S. Department of Housing and Urban Development (HUD).
 Lack of inalienable civil rights is a civil rights emergency requiring immediate legal remedies filed by a civil rights personal injury law firm.
 Nothing justifies disrespect for inalienable civil rights.
 A hate crime is any justification for why a U.S. citizen lacks inalienable civil rights.

 •Trafficking victims are typically cheated with anything medically related.
 Landlords involved with HUD certification typically don't allow all medical expenses included with annual certification to be included with deductions, making it a challenge to afford out-of-pocket medical insurance not expected to cover.
 HUD typically refers fair housing complaints to state finance authorities that treat trafficking victims unfairly, similar to landlords.
 HUD third-party verification allowing an estimate to be used for the upcoming annual certification period is not allowed or done properly, preventing medical expenses from being afforded.
 Landlords are known to cheat trafficking victims with inalienable civil rights and finances after move in.
 Victim is unable to make ends meet.
 Some trafficking victims have an over paid balance of $1000 or everything paid for rent as inalienable civil rights are obstructed by the landlord.
 Landlords are known to sabotage any possibility of a trafficking victim obtaining a body area network blocker for their own welfare.
+Landlords choose to pocket a year salary never allowing their residents to escape their traffickers.

 •Traffickers can force their victims to post erroneous public records to justify control of their victims.
 Traffickers expose addresses protected with the Address Confidentiality Program (ACP) to ensure more suffering for their victims.
 Erroneous public records have no reason to be on public record.
 There is no case tied to the record.
 It conflicts with the state-sponsored Address Confidentiality Program (ACP) trafficking victims are typically in.
 Trafficking victims are unable to remove the record without properly petitioning the court.
 Some landlords have an interest in keeping erroneous public records public to control the victim.
 Victim doesn't have right to sleep, clean, organize, cook, shower, shave, etc.